1. What Is Azure Cloud Service?

 48. What is WordPress in Microsoft Azure?

-WordPress is Web software you can use to create a Web sites, blog, or apps.
+Answer: WordPress is Web software you can use to create a Web site, blog, or apps.
 The core software is built by hundreds of community volunteers, and when you’re ready for more, there are thousands of plugins and themes available to transform your site into almost anything you can imagine.

 We can install WordPress on our local computers to develop Web sites, blogs, or theme plugins; or we can install it on the cloud where everyone can access our Web sites.